ethereum/consensus-specs/sync/optimistic.md

 sync mechanism (e.g. Erigon).
 Alternatively, a consensus engine may inform the execution engine with a payload obtained from a checkpoint block, then wait until the execution layer catches up with it and proceed in lock step after that.
-This alternative approach would keep user in limbo for several hours and would increase time of the sync process as batch sync has more opportunities for optimisation than the lock step.
+This alternative approach would keep user in limbo for several hours and would increase time of the sync process as batch sync has more opportunities for optimization than the lock step.

 Aforementioned premises make optimistic sync a *generalized* solution for interaction between consensus and execution engines during the sync process.